 Share this

 Next Steps

-Thinking about integrating microsampling into your research or clinical workflows?
+Microsampling offers a reliable, patient-friendly, and operationally efficient alternative to traditional blood collection.
+With proper validation, attention to hematocrit and extraction, and good collection technique, it can expand access, reduce costs, and support modern research and care.
 Contact us to explore how our devices and expertise can help you adopt microsampling technology effectively.
 Or to learn more click here.

+Share this